emilk/bon/README.md

 	* More compact than BSON for JSON-like data
 	* Allow encoder to optimize for size when encoding homogenous data (e.g. arrays of integers)
 * Self-identifying (four byte magic header)
+* Self-describing
+	* Like JSON, a BON message can be self-explanatory by having good key names.
 * Heterogeneous arrays
 	* Allows large blobs of data to be copied right into a native holder
 	* Less overhead than MessagePack
 * Streaming serialization and deserialization
 * Frequent sanity checks
+* Dynamic
+	* Messages can be created on the fly

 ## Non-goals